 This resource is designed for Scottish secondary schools to mark HMD while supporting and complementing Burns Night celebrations.
 Read the story of Henry Wuga MBE who was born in Germany in 1924 and escaped the Holocaust by coming to Scotland on the Kindertransport.
 He made a home in Scotland and developed a love for Scotland's national bard Robert Burns.

 The Sikh Princess who helped Jewish Families escape Nazi Germany.

 This learning resource explores antisemitism (anti-Jewish hatred) and discrimination during the Nazi era and today.
 The content of the lesson is designed to encourage reflection on identity-based discrimination that has taken place and continues to occur.

-This lesson for secondary schools uses drama techniques to explore the life stories of people who survived the Holocaust and the Genocide in Rwanda.
-It provides drama activities pioneered by Bertolt Brecht, which help the audience to learn historical facts, and protect students from trying to re-enact traumatic situations.
+This lesson for secondary school students aged 13–16 or a youth theatre group uses drama techniques to explore the life stories of people who survived the Holocaust and the Genocide against the Tutsi in Rwanda.
+It includes drama activities based on Bertolt Brecht’s techniques, which protect the performers and allow the audience to learn about those who survived the Holocaust and a more recent genocide.

 Zahava Kohn was a Holocaust survivor.
 60 years after her liberation, she found a mysterious suitcase tucked away at the back of a cupboard with no idea what it would contain.
 This chance find would reveal a wealth of incredible artefacts from those wartime years, including photographs, documents and letters.